AbhiSurve2412/Marmeto-Assesment/README.md

 ## Deployment

-The project is deployed on Netlify.
-You can view it at the following link: [https://marmeto-assignment-tan.vercel.app/].
+The project is deployed on Vercel.
+You can view it at the following link: [https://marmeto-assesment-rho.vercel.app/].